Sun Protection Policy

 Sun protective clothing

-• loose, cool, closely-woven fabric
+• loose, cool, densely woven fabric

 • shirts with a collar and/or high necklines